This document contains basic information for the installation of the NXT-MSC

 In addition, the enclosure itself must be earth grounded to a good quality ground point external to the enclosure for a complete path to ground.

-Also, the shield/drain wire of any reader/peripheral cables MUST be terminated to one of the following points-any corner screw attaching the controller to the enclosure, Pin 3 of TB10, the green ground lug (J6) on the controller, or the ground lug of the enclosure.
+The shield/drain wire of any reader/peripheral cables MUST be terminated to one of the following points: any corner screw attaching the controller to the enclosure, Pin 3 of TB10, the green ground lug (J6) on the controller, or the ground lug of the enclosure.
 Failure to properly earth ground the reader/peripheral drain wire may result in unreliable communication or operation of the attached peripheral.

 Notes: